 Yes, some chains give back to towns in which they locate, and not all local businesses are exemplary models.
 However, the overall impacts are clear: locally-owned businesses play a key role in our community that chains rarely do.

-The author, Jeff Milchen, co-founded the first Independent Business Alliance and co-directs the American Independent Business Alliance (AMIBA).
+The author, Jeff Milchen, co-founded the first Independent Business Alliance in 1997 and co-directs the American Independent Business Alliance (AMIBA).
 For bullet-point highlights of points explained here, see our Top Reasons to Buy Local, Eat Local, Go Local, many of which can easily be shared online via these free outreach tools.